-Accumulating a huge amount of experience and expertise Howard wanted to do all he could to pass that knowledge onto others.
-He became a regular visitor to Teesside University between 1995 and 2011 giving lectures and presentations to trading standards and consumer protection degree students.
-Always well researched Howard's lectures were always sought after and he would volunteer hours of his time answering questions from the students long after his sessions had ended.
-So many TSOs are indebted to Howard as they take their careers forward in the north east and elsewhere.
+Accumulating a huge amount of experience and expertise, Howard wanted to do all he could to pass that knowledge on to others.
+He became a regular visitor to Teesside University between 1995 and 2011, giving lectures and presentations to Trading Standards and Consumer Protection degree students.
+Always well researched, Howard's lectures were sought after and he would volunteer hours of his time answering questions from the students long after his sessions had ended.